The Dog Collar guys at Canny Collar

 Most people are ordinary dog owners rather than dog trainers.
 The Canny Collar is a quick and easy way to get your dog walking well on a loose lead.
 If you then want to follow this up with a programme of dog training then that’s great.
 We should all be responsible dog owners.
 But there’s no need to be a dog trainer to be able to use our products.

 We are now busy expanding into new markets.
 We have our website in seven languages and we are about to add Finnish.
-Our point of sale material is in almost 20 languages we try to support our distributors around the world.
+Our point-of-sale material is in almost 20 languages as we try to support our distributors around the world.
 We have just taken on a Russian distributor.
-Moscow is somewhere I’ve always wanted to go, that one is particularly exciting!”
+Moscow is somewhere I’ve always wanted to go, that one is particularly exciting!

 So, there you go.
 A really interesting insight from Sean into the history of his involvement with the Canny Collar.